GoogleCloudPlatform/php-docs-samples/appengine/standard/tasks/apps/handler/README.md

 Run the sample locally using PHP's build-in web server:

 ```
-# export environemnt variables locally which are set by App Engine when deployed
+# export environment variables locally which are set by App Engine when deployed
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json
 export GOOGLE_CLOUD_PROJECT=YOUR_PROJECT_ID